 The end point of these conditions is a narrowing of the bony canal through which the spinal cord passes.
 The term ‘wobbler’ is used because it describes the characteristic ‘wobbly’ gait shown by affected dogs.
-The correct medical term is cervical spondylomyelopathy (CSM).
+The correct medical term is cervical spondylomyelopathy (CSM) and it may require a veterinary neurology specialist.

 Which breeds can develop wobbler syndrome?